p810/mysql-helper/readme.md

 You may set the `Model::$table` property in your child class if your class name does not match the plural form of your table name.

-If your class name is singular and matches your table name, set `Model::$isPlural` to false.

 The primary key defaults to the table name prepended with `_id`.
 You can override this by setting `Model::$pk`.